Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: Algorithms

-We tested the effect of the choice of the approximating function $f$ on the performance of the NFQI framework.
-To do so, we fit NFQI and FQI using a linear model and a neural network in the Cartpole environment.

-For the linear model, we consider $g_s$ and $g_f$ to be linear models in Equation \eqref{eq:cfqi_generic}.
-We represent each sample by a vector containing its state and action, $[\mathbf{s}_t^\top, \mathbf{a}_t^\top]^\top$, where $\mathbf{s}_t$ is the state vector and $\mathbf{a}_t$ is the action vector.
-We assume a finite action space throughout this study.
-Then, we have the following model:

-where $\mathbf{1}$ represents a column vector of ones, and $\epsilon$ is zero-mean random noise.
-Here, the coefficients $\beta_s$ and $\beta_f$ capture the background and foreground's (linear) relationship between state and action pairs, and expected reward.
-The terms $\boldsymbol{\beta}_{0s}$ and $\boldsymbol{\beta}_{0f}$ capture context-specific intercepts.
-Note that this approach is similar to a hierarchical model approach~\citep{McLean_Sanders_Stroup_1991, Allenby_Rossi_McCulloch_2005}.

-As expected, we find that the linear model is unable to successfully find a policy that solves the Cartpole environment (\autoref{fig:linear_model}).
-In contrast, a neural network is able to find a good policy most of the time.
-We anticipate this is because a neural network can approximate functions that are nonlinear and that the Cartpole environment requires a nonlinear function to approximate reward.
-We also expect the MIMIC-IV environment to require a nonlinear function.
-For this reason, we consider neural networks throughout this study.

-\subsection{Algorithms}

-We use three algorithms in our experiments: NFQI, FQI, and transfer learning.
-We use the same network with the same number of parameters for all three algorithms.
-The difference between the algorithms can be explained using the training procedures as described below.
-The network structure follows:
+To construct our datasets, we sample Cartpole episodes from the foreground and background variants.
+Each trajectory starts in a random state and chooses actions uniformly at random until the pole falls over.
+We evaluate the performance of each policy by observing the duration of time that the pole stays up.

+We measure convergence in the Cartpole environment by evaluating the network on one test sample for every training sample in the batch; if the previous three evaluations were successful (i.e., the pole in the Cartpole environment stayed up for 1000 steps), we deem the parameters converged.

+\section{Algorithms}
-With the exception of the imbalanced dataset experiment (Section \ref{sec:imbalance}), all algorithms use the same number of training and test samples; the network is trained using only training samples, and tested using only test samples.

-To train NFQI, we follow Algorithm \ref{alg:train}.
-To perform inference, we input a state-action pair and the group label to the network.
-Depending on the group label, the network uses either the shared layers or both the shared and foreground layers to estimate a $Q$-value.
-To train FQI, we do not consider the group label of the sample.
-The network uses all of the layers to estimate a $Q$-value for each training sample.
-This is as if all of the group labels were 1.
+We use the same number of parameters for CFQI, FQI, and Separate FQI policies, though the network architectures differ between CFQI and FQI variants.
+With the exception of the imbalanced dataset experiment, all algorithms are trained using the same number of training and test samples.
+To perform inference using CFQI, we input a state-action pair and the group label into the network.
+Depending on the group label, the network uses either the background parameters or both the background parameters and one set of foreground parameters to estimate a $Q$-value.
+To train FQI jointly between the two datasets, the network uses all of the parameters to estimate a $Q$-value for each training sample.

-We also do not consider the group label when training a transfer learning algorithm.
-We first use the background training samples to train the shared layers in our network.
-Then, we freeze the shared layers and use the foreground training samples to train the foreground specific layers.
-When performing inference, this network does not consider group label; as such, the network uses every layer to estimate a $Q$-value for a sample.